Innovation Studies

 The indicative total funding budget for all sub-projects funded under this call is € 4M.

-A number of funding constraints and eligibility conditions apply, detailed in the full announcement text, proposals that do not adhere to these conditions will be rejected without further evaluation.
+A number of funding constraints and eligibility conditions apply, detailed in the full announcement text.

 Expectations for the innovation studies and proposals

-- Be fully aligned with the FFplus call objectives.
+• Be fully aligned with the FFplus call objectives

-- Motivate the decision to develop generative AI as a solution to business problems or prospects and the timeliness of that decision.
+• Motivate the decision to develop generative AI as a solution to business problems or prospects and the timeliness of that decision.

-- Define specific objectives that must be achieved and the corresponding action plan.
+• Define specific objectives that must be achieved and the corresponding action plan.

-- Explain how the allocated resources are commensurate with the proposed action & define in particular the HPC resources needed.
+• Explain how the allocated resources are commensurate with the proposed action & define, in particular, the HPC resources needed.

-- Provide a comprehensive data management plan.
+• Provide a comprehensive data management plan

-- Support the FFplus project in the generation of success stories suitable for publication discussing business benefits, technical and business challenges, and societal and environmental impact.
+• Support the FFplus project in the generation of success stories suitable for publication discussing business benefits, technical and business challenges, and societal and environmental impact.

 Proposal Submission